Cape Fear shiner

-The Cape Fear shiner (Notropis mekistocholas) is a North American species of freshwater fish in the family Cyprinidae.
+The Cape Fear shiner (Notropis mekistocholas) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
 It is endemic to the central part of the state of North Carolina in the southeastern United States, and is only found in the shallow streams of the Cape Fear River basin.
 The fish is small and yellow with black lips and a black stripe that runs down the middle of the fish's side.
 This shiner is normally found in mixed schools with other minnow species.
 It is unique amongst its genus because it has elongated intestines that are specifically adapted to a primarily herbivorous diet.
 It can breed twice a year and normally lives for only two or three years in the wild.
 The males and females are normally similar in appearance but become different colors in the spawning season.
 This species of shiner was not discovered until 1962.

 As of 2013, the shiner is endangered, according to the International Union for Conservation of Nature, due to its small population size and threats to its habitat from dam construction and pollution.
 It was previously listed as critically endangered by the IUCN in 1996.
 The species has since undergone a successful captive breeding program, and its status has been a significant factor in the destruction of a dam that destroyed part of the shiner's habitat.
 However, the species is still limited to just five populations in the wild, and some experts believe that a single toxic chemical spill into the Cape Fear River could wipe out the entire wild population.